2.4 Using and Choosing GenAI Tools

 - Consider your audience’s needs and the context: Completing thorough audience and context analyses before beginning will help you to narrow the focus of your work, address the needs of the audience, and adapt your prompting strategy to the situation at hand.

 - Gather existing information and data: Collect the information and data you will be using to create the prompts.
-You will use whatever information you have available to inform and guide the genAI model in focused tasks.
-Right now in most workplaces this is still done manually, but the process will soon be automated.
-Other ways of using existing documents is to upload PDF versions of them to the genAI tool, then providing instructions on how you want that document to be processed: summarized, analyzed, or otherwise used in the development of output.
+You will use whatever information you have available to inform and guide the LLM in focused tasks.
+Right now in most workplaces this is still done manually, but the process will soon be automated with the use of knowledge graphs.
+Other ways of using existing documents is to upload PDF versions of them to the LLM, then providing instructions on how you want that document to be processed: summarized, analyzed, or otherwise used in the development of output.

 - Align with your organization’s policies: Review your organization’s privacy, confidentiality, and other applicable policies, so you can work within its legal and ethical standards.